A novel dual-decomposition method for non-convex two-stage stochastic mixed-integer quadratically constrained quadratic problems: Technical background

 where conv$(G^s)$ denotes the convex hull of $G^s$ for each $s \in S$.

-The FWPH method primarily relies on the classical progressive hedging method while integrating an extension of the Frank-Wolfe method called the simplicial decomposition method (SDM) to iteratively construct an inner approximation of conv$(G^s)$ for each $s \in S $.
-Using the original progressive hedging method as proposed in \cite{rockafellar1991scenarios} might result in suboptimal bounds, cycling behaviour and poor convergence behaviour of Lagrangian dual bound for problem \eqref{eq: dual_problem} as the presence of integer variables hinders its convergence guarantees.
-As a result, the classic progressive hedging method has typically been employed as a heuristics approach (see, for example, \cite{watson2011progressive}).
+The FWPH method primarily relies on the classical progressive hedging method \citep{rockafellar1991scenarios}.
+However, unlike progressive hedging, FWPH can guarantee convergence in case the original problem is mixed-integer.
+Indeed, using the progressive hedging method as proposed in \cite{rockafellar1991scenarios} to solve 2SSMIP might result in suboptimal bounds, cycling behaviour and poor convergence behaviour of Lagrangian dual bound for problem \eqref{eq: dual_problem} as the presence of integer variables hinders its convergence guarantees.
+As a result, progressive hedging has typically been employed as a heuristics approach (see, for example, \cite{watson2011progressive}).
+FWPH integrates an extension of the Frank-Wolfe method called the simplicial decomposition method (SDM) to iteratively construct an inner approximation of conv$(G^s)$ for each $s \in S $.
 The composition of SDM and progressive hedging method allows for overcoming the aforementioned convergence issue.
 Additionally, it allows replacing the additional step of solving mixed-integer linear sub-problems with solving convex continuous quadratic sub-problems when calculating the Lagrangian dual bound.
-This, in turn, improves the computational performance of the FWPH method \cite{FW_PH_2018}.
+This, in turn, improves the computational performance of the FWPH method \citep{FW_PH_2018}.

 The FWPH method uses the augmented Lagrangian dual problem, i.e., a modified Lagrangian dual problem in which the Lagrangian dual function is augmented by a penalty term that acts as a regularisation term.
 The augmented Lagrangian dual function based on relaxing the NAC constraints $x^s = \overline{x}, \forall s \in S$ in RNMDT$_p$ problem \eqref{RNMDT_p} is